ionos-spectre/spectre-mysql/README.md

 ```

 Yes, there is a reason why I mentioned the _easy_ linux part.
 On Windows it is quite tricky... ok, not tricky, rather a pain... a pain in the a**.
-A pain you should noone wish.
+A pain you should no one wish.
 A pain whereas even hell is a spa.

 Want to go through this?